 Students interested in participating in the Urban Tropical Ecology course are required to respond to acknowledge and sign the Statement of Expectations for the course prior to receiving a permission number to enroll.
 Email signed forms to Tom.Schultz@duke.edu.

-Block C: Community-Based Marine Conservation in the Gulf of California
+Block C: Community-Based Marine Conservation – Kino Bay, Mexico

-ENV 528A.
-COMMUNITY-BASED MARINE CONSERVATION (GULF OF CALIFORNIA)
+ENV 528SA.
+COMMUNITY-BASED MARINE CONSERVATION (KINO BAY, MEXICO)

 Experiential education course on community-based conservation.
 Students learn first-hand about the challenges (accomplishments, failures, and promises) involved in its design and practice in developing countries of high biological diversity.
 Learn about the unique natural and political history, and social characteristics of the places where conservation takes place.
 Students link local context to broader perspectives through key readings and class discussions.
 Travel to biodiversity hotspots in the Gulf of California Required.
 Consent of instructor required.